Robert-K/ShaderEditor-examples/README.md

 # ShaderEditor Examples
-A collection of fragment shaders I've written using [ShaderEditor](https://github.com/markusfisch/ShaderEditor).
+A collection of over 50 fragment shaders I've created using [ShaderEditor](https://github.com/markusfisch/ShaderEditor).

 Note that some shaders contain unpolished or unoptimized code.
 I tediously wrote all of them on my smartphone as a pastime and to prototype ideas on the fly.
 Hopefully they will inspire you anyway.